saadfarooq-alt/Personal-Website/readme.md

 (add confluence post into webpage)

 (add UAT for 30+ people for new app + workflow review for customers whom use the app we created)

+(add all the buisness opportunities i have gottne to sit in)